asyncjs/async-website/_posts/2013-05-09-eventual-consistency.md

 So what happens then when we choose to relax the requirement of data consistency?
 And how are we going to write reliable code in these situations?

 In this talk, [Cristiano Solarino][cristiano] will look at one approach to cope with this scenario called *Convergent Replicated Data Types* using [Riak][riak] as the reference example of an *eventually consistent* database.
-Cris will explain why he thinks *CRDT*s are really cool (*warning:* may contains some maths!) and will walk through a couple of simple examples in [Node][node].
+Cris will explain why he thinks *CRDT*s are really cool and will walk through a couple of simple examples in [Node][node].

 We'll then look at adding a constraint on the type of operations we can perform on our *CRDT*s, by creating a generic [Node][node] module to make our dev life a bit easier.